FT-Dojo: Towards Autonomous LLM Fine-Tuning with Language Agents: Introduction

-Our contributions are threefold: \begin{enumerate*}[label=(\roman*)] \item We introduce \textbf{FT-Dojo}, the first interactive benchmark for end-to-end LLM fine-tuning, where agents must autonomously navigate from raw data sources to trained models across 13 tasks in 5 domains, with both data strategy and training configuration as optimization targets; \item We propose \textbf{FT-Agent}, a fine‑tuning–oriented agent framework that overcomes the limitations of general‑purpose agents by introducing three targeted mechanisms described above.
-These mechanisms help the agent avoid basic engineering pitfalls, focus on high‑level decisions, and better reveal algorithmic capabilities of the underlying LLM, leading to more reliable and informative evaluation. \item Experiments show FT-Agent achieves the best performance on 10 of 13 tasks.
+Our contributions are threefold: \begin{enumerate*}[label=(\roman*)] \item We introduce \textbf{FT-Dojo}, the first interactive benchmark environment for end-to-end LLM fine-tuning, where agents must autonomously navigate from raw data sources to trained models across 13 tasks in 5 domains, with both data strategy and training configuration as optimization targets; \item We propose \textbf{FT-Agent}, a fine-tuning-oriented agent framework that introduces three targeted mechanisms described above.
+These mechanisms help the agent avoid basic engineering pitfalls, focus on high-level decisions, and better reveal algorithmic capabilities of the underlying LLM, providing a strong initial baseline for the benchmark. \item Experiments show FT-Agent achieves the best performance on 10 of 13 tasks, and additional frontier-agent baselines, open-source backbone variants, and 3-run statistics support the main qualitative findings.
 Case analyses reveal emergent capabilities (failure recovery through historical memory, iterative self-improvement) and fundamental limitations in causal reasoning, highlighting the promise and boundaries of autonomous LLM fine-tuning. \end{enumerate*}

+\paragraph{Conflict of Interest Disclosure.} Several authors are employed by Microsoft Research Asia, which developed the FT-Agent system and the R\&D-Agent codebase evaluated and released in this paper.
+The experiments also compare against third-party frontier agent systems and planning backbones under the controlled FT-Dojo protocol.